-- If your dog is readily entering the crate when you begin Step 2, place the food dish all the way at the back of the crate.
+- If your dog is readily entering the crate when you begin Step 2, place the food dish or interactive puzzle toy stuffed with food all the way at the back of the crate.

 - If they remain reluctant to enter, put the dish only as far inside as they will readily go without becoming fearful or anxious.
 Each time you feed them, place the dish a little further back in the crate.

 - Once your dog is standing comfortably in the crate to eat their meal, you can close the door while they’re eating.
 The first time you do this, open the door as soon as they finish their meal.
 With each successive feeding, leave the door closed a few minutes longer, until they’re staying in the crate for 10 minutes or so after eating.